Looking to step into the thriving and lucrative world of e-commerce?

 Omnichannel retail will continue to grow

 The way online consumers shop is often a complex journey involving several different channels.
 They may research a brand on Instagram, compare prices on an online marketplace, and then complete the purchase on a brand’s dedicated mobile app.
-The challenge for businesses is to ensure these different touch points work together; 87% of shoppers want a personalised and consistent experience across all8.
-Check out some tips for success here.
+The challenge for omnichannel retailers is to ensure these different touch points work together, especially considering how 90% of shoppers want a consistent experience across all⁹.

 AI for automation